holepunchto/pear-docs/building-blocks/hypercore.md

 #### **`core.discoveryKey`**

 Buffer containing a key derived from the core's public key.
-In contrast to `core.key,` this key does not allow you to verify the data.
+In contrast to `core.key,` this key can not be used to verify the data.
 It can be used to announce or look for peers that are sharing the same core, without leaking the core key.

 > The above properties are populated after [`ready`](hypercore.md#await-core.ready) has been emitted.
 Will be `null` before the event.